ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 17. Add an SMTP email address to MSASCMD\_User01.

-18. Configure external URL of ActiveSync virtual directory on the server.
+18. Configure the external URL of ActiveSync virtual directory on the server.

 19. Configure the web site which contains the application that implements the EAS protocols.

 	a.
-Configure Secure Sockets Layer (SSL) as not required and ignore client certificates on the following sites: Default Web Site, Server ActiveSync website, and Autodiscover website.
+Configure Secure Sockets Layer (SSL) as **not required** and ignore client certificates on the following sites: Default Web Site, Server ActiveSync website, and Autodiscover website.